gvwilson/sensibleadventures/iffy/iffy.md

 "I said, ne'er mind!"
 He slapped the taffrail with his hand.
-"Now, where's our high-rollin' troublemaker?"
+"Now where's our high-rollin' troublemaker?"

 Five minutes crawled by,
 each one tenser than the last,